-1. GENERAL INFORMATION
+1. Reporting Entity

-OKYO Pharma Limited (the "Company" or "OKYO") is a company domiciled in Guernsey and listed on the standard market of the London Stock Exchange (LON:OKYO).
+OKYO Pharma Limited (the "Company" or "OKYO") is a company domiciled in Guernsey and listed with a standard listing on the main market of the London Stock Exchange (LSE) and on the NASDAQ Capital Market (LSE: OKYO, NASDAQ: OKYO).